 As an example: One charging affidavit alleges five months’ default in support payments, each as a separate count.
 If the citee has not yet been adjudicated in contempt of a Family Code order, proof of each count in a single proceeding will amount to a “first finding of contempt” under Code of Civil Procedure § 1218(c)(1); but the citee may be ordered to perform up to 600 hours of community service or be imprisoned for up to 600 hours (25 days).

 In addition to the fine, community service and imprisonment penalties discussed above, a party (or party’s agent) found in contempt for violating a court order “may” be ordered to pay the charging party’s reasonable attorney fees and costs incurred in connection with the contempt proceeding.
 Code of Civil Procedure § 1218(a).

-To view numerous sample documents for California litigation sold by the author click here: http://www.scribd.com/legaldocspro/documents
+To view numerous sample documents for California and Federal litigation sold by the author click here: http://www.scribd.com/legaldocspro/documents

 If you would like to subscribe to his newsletter click on the following link: http://www.legaldocspro.net/newsletter.htm